CMPSC302-Spring-2025-AlleghenyCollege/technical_challenge3/README.md

 ## Submission

-Commit your updated files (including the starter HTML/CSS) to the repository with meaningful commit messages.
+Commit your updated files (including both HTML files, CSS and the report) to the repository with meaningful commit messages.

 ## Evaluation